Frequently Asked Questions

 19. Orca Adventure Lodge does accept well behaved pets in our guest rooms for a one time $30 non-refundable cleaning fee.
 We ask that you respect the historical significance of our Lodge and clean up after your animal while on the grounds, and not leave them unattended for long periods of time in the room.
 There are so many great trails to hike, what dog would want to sit inside all day anyway?
 We do have two Lodge dogs that roam the property and often families with small children staying with us, so respectful and polite animals are a must!

 20. Orca Adventure Lodge stands out not only from other lodges/hotels in Cordova, but is one of the most unique historical adventure destinations in the state of Alaska.
 Almost all the Lodge staff as well as the owners live onsite at Orca, and embrace all of our guests as part of the family.
 Customer service, clean accommodations, amazing food, and high quality fishing/adventure tours at a competitive price is what all Alaskan lodges strive for and Orca Lodge has it nailed.
 We strive everyday to exceed our guests expectations and provide the best experience possible.
 We also realize that a trip to Alaska is a major financial expense for most travelers, and we strive to offer the most competitive rates possible compared to other lodges in the region.
-For example, our 5 night package including meals, lodging, and 3 full days of guided fishing is only $1700 compared to $3500 in Kodiak!
-The same package in Valdez is going to cost you $2500, so Orca Lodge is an obvious choice for variety of reasons.
 The bottom line is that our focus is on guest satisfaction, and sharing our beautiful piece of Alaska with others.
 We appreciate each and everyone of our loyal clients who return to our Lodge every year and embrace the idea of sharing our property with new adventurers for years to come.